 - Roma World has developed a Smart Park project, which is an attempt to make the grounds contactless: visitors are encouraged to use their mobile phones for every purchase.

 - They heavily encourage online booking, and only visitors who have done so have guaranteed entry to the park.

 Yes, pets are welcome at Roma World.
 All dogs entering the park must be kept on a leash at all times, while larger dogs must also wear a muzzle.
 They are welcome in open spaces within the park, however, they cannot access indoor spaces like the Taverna restaurant or the Night Camp.
 For safety reasons, dogs are not allowed at the Farm nor the Birds of Prey Arena.

 The food at Roma World’s Taverna restaurant is inspired by the ancient traditions, with recipes including bread, various grilled meats, soups, fruit and plenty of recipes from those years.
-To remain authentic to the period, food options in the park are not fit for special diets and intolerances.
-Visitors with particular food needs are encouraged to bring supplements from home.
+To remain authentic, food options in the park are not fit for special diets, intolerances and allergies.
+Visitors with particular food needs are encouraged to bring their meal and drinks from home.

 What attractions does Roma World have?

 The Roma World experience aims to get visitors in touch with nature and the ancient ways to get involved with it, which is why the park is recommended to anyone over the age of 3.
 Some of the activities include being a gladiator for a day, running in the Ben-Hur chariots, engaging in archery shooting, and training majestic birds of prey.
 The park also hosts 4 shows: a welcome show, two birds of prey shows, a gladiator show and a dinner show.